trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. note:: An active Internet connection is required for the RSS Reader plugin to function properly.

-Click the blue globe to open the default web browser at the feed's associated website.
+Click the :guilabel:`blue globe` to open the default web browser at the feed's associated website.

 .. _System Monitor: